athivvat/awesome-devtools/README.md

 #### Image
 - [beautiful.ai](https://www.beautiful.ai/) - Presentation software that designs for you.
+- [InvokeAI](https://invoke-ai.github.io/InvokeAI/) - An implementation of Stable Diffusion, the open source text-to-image and image-to-image generator.
+It provides a streamlined process with various new features and options to aid the image generation process.

 #### Audio
 - [Replica Studio](https://replicastudios.com/) - AI voice actors for games, film & the metaverse